 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-NICASA NFP is a facility in Zion, IL providing services in and around Lake County.
+NICASA NFP is a rehab program providing services in and around Lake County.

 They provide a wide range of services, settings and treatment approaches such as:Substance Abuse Treatment Services, Intensive Outpatient Treatment, 12 Step Facilitation Approach.